Mexia Supermarket: Abandonment

-Strange asserted that he had called the bank lawyers to inform them of a bankruptcy and that the store had closed and that he had been given the keys.
+Strange asserted that he had called the bank lawyers to inform them of a bankruptcy and that the store had closed and he had been given the keys.
 The Star-Telegram quoted him as saying that the bank or the trustee would generally take steps to dispose of the property inside the building.
 In this case, however, they did not.
 He said, "I can't really tell you what happened.
 Apparently, the electric company turned off the electricity Oct.
 18, and obviously, no one had done anything about it then."

 Other sources question when the power went out.
 Brian Boerner, director of the Fort Worth Department of Environmental Management, was quoted by the Star-Telegram in a November 13 article as saying, "About 60 to 90 days ago, the guy flipped the breaker, locked the doors and walked away."

-Due to a series of communication failures, every product that remained in the shop when it closed began to rot, attracting numerous pest species like flies, cockroaches, and rats.
+Due to these apparent communication failures, all unsold product remained in the shop after its abandonment.
+The electricity was then cut, resulting in these unrefrigerated, expiring goods subsequently to rot, attracting numerous pest species like flies, cockroaches, and rats.
 Had the situation been managed as Strange described it, the food would have gone to food banks like the Metroplex Food Bank, which at the time was in desperate need of donations.

-On October 20, the residents began complain of a foul odor.
+On October 20, the residents began to complain of a foul odor.
 One told The Dallas Morning News that "I got a headache just from walking past it".
 A housekeeper at nearby Texas Christian University told the Star-Telegram, "It's strong, especially when the wind is blowing.
 I told my husband several times that something smelled awful—something smelled like dead animals.
 Then one day I walked over there, and there were flies all over it.
 It was gross."

 On October 27, the city discovered that the property was in bankruptcy and had been transferred to a bankruptcy trustee.
 Comerica Bank-Texas told the city they had hired a contractor to assess the store and begin cleaning by November 2.
 When the contractor, A Plus Budget Movers, arrived at the store, it became clear the company was not qualified to handle the situation.
 On November 4, the bank told the city it was not the legal owner of the property and was not responsible for the cleanup.
+It was also reported that two teenagers had broken into the property before the cleanup, who were arrested when caught.
 More than a week later, the Fort Worth Health Department declared the store a health hazard, and the city began preparing to clean it up.